peppersec/tornado-vault-and-gas-proposal/README.md

 # tornado-lottery-period

-Repository for a proposal to upgrade governance logic with a Chainlink VRF-supported pseudorandom lottery, automatic gas compensation functionality and extending the voting period for proposals.
+Repository for a proposal to upgrade governance logic with automatic gas compensation functionality and extending the voting period for proposals.

 ## Setup